lee-lindley/as_sftp_keymgmt/README.md

 - compile_as_sftp if set to TRUE will cause *install.sql* to compile code in the cloned submodule directory *as_sftp*.
-- compile_keymgmt_security if set to TRUE will cause *install.sql* to compile the *as_sftp_keymgmt* package and associate it with Fine Grained Access Control on the table *as_sftp_private_keys*.
+- compile_keymgmt_security if set to TRUE will cause *install.sql* to compile the *as_sftp_keymgmt_security* package and associate it with Fine Grained Access Control on the table *as_sftp_private_keys*.

 `sqlplus YourLoginConnectionString @install.sql`